gabrielastro/accretionflowproperties/README.md

 (With `awk`, `-v x=33` or `-vx=33` assigns the value 33 to the variable `x`.)

 - Note:
-The user needs to pick a (reasonable) accretion radius `Ra`.
-There are a few parameters in the script.
-Most are minor but the time zero location makes some difference (try changing it).
+The user needs to pick a (reasonable) accretion radius `Ra`, e.g. Ra = 1/3 of the Hill sphere RH;
+this is 240 RJ for Jupiter at 5 au and 650 RJ for 20 MJ at 5 au.

 Reasonable parameter ranges are maybe:
 - `ffill = 0.01--1` (1: spherically symmetric; e.g., 0.01: magnetospheric accretion)